 You might think this odd-looking coffee maker is going to be complicated, but it’s all about the technique that makes it work.
 It’s all about the downward push movement to separate the coffee grounds from the water.
 Oh, that’s all?
 But here are some things you should know before using a French Press.
 This is what makes a perfect rich cup even better.

 1) French Press uses coarse ground coffee only.
 The grind needs to be even-sized granules but not as fine as sand.
 The granules should be like this so they don’t slip through the filter.
+Most people prefer Starbucks ground coffee as it makes coffee even more flavoursome.

 2) Add the appropriate amount of ground coffee into the French press vessel first.
 Depending on how strong you like your coffee, will determine the number of tablespoons used.
 A 3-cup French press starts with 3-5 tablespoons.